What are the best double glazing windows companies?

 • Energy efficiency rating: A+ on all uPVC double glazing

-Britelite Windows has been in the double glazing industry for over 50 years, and is significantly focused on security, offering a 10-point lock system, and energy efficiency.
-The company’s accreditations include the BSI Kitemark for window installation.
+Britelite Windows has been in the double glazing industry for over 50 years.
+The company is known for its focus on security, typified by its offer of a 10-point lock system and the energy efficiency of its double glazing.
+Britelite’s accreditations include the BSI Kitemark for window installation.

-Britelite’s policy of price transparency has earned its place on our list.
-There are no hidden fees, and quotes are always provided with VAT and fitting included.
-Online reviewers have often remarked how much more affordable Britelite is than some of its competitors, both in terms of its pricing and the energy savings enjoyed.
+Britelite’s policy of price transparency is key to the company earning its place on our shortlist.
+There are no hidden fees, and quotes are always provided with VAT and fitting costs included.
+Online reviewers often remark that Britelite double glazing prices are more affordable than some of its competitors’ prices – and many are impressed with the energy savings they’ve seen post-installation.

 Cost

-Pricing is unavailable online, but we’ve talked to Britelite, who gave our researchers average prices for a standard casement window.
+Pricing is unavailable online, but Britelite gave our researchers its average prices for a standard casement window.

 MaterialCost